weikangg/PropertyIQ/README.md

 postgres=#
 ```

-RUN THESE COMMANDS and change the database name appropriately to your own database name.
+RUN THESE COMMANDS and replace the database name i.e.```propertyiq``` appropriately to your own database name.
 This should work.

 ```
 update pg_database set datallowconn = 'false' where datname = 'propertyiq';
 select pg_terminate_backend(pg_stat_activity.pid) from pg_stat_activity where pg_stat_activity.datname = 'propertyiq';
 drop database propertyiq;
 ```

+Note: Should you need to uninstall/re-install you will need to manually delete the folder where you have installed Postgres and pgadmin.
+This is even after uninstalling from system settings.
+For some reason, Postgres folder's don't remove entirely even though you select the option.

 > <strong>5.
 I don't see any properties after I set everything up.
 Why is that so?</strong>
 ```
 1. Create a super user by typing python manage.py createsuperuser in the console.